 Cobol Programming Language Main Features

-- It can handle a huge amount of data thanks to filing managing.
+- It can handle a huge amount of data thanks to filing management.

 - It has a human-like logical structure easier to read and modify.